|(a) If the curriculum and all materials meet or exceed

 the requesting entity must wait thirty (30) days before submitting

-shall display the parent taught course provider name and registration
+must display the parent-taught provider name and registration number

-number assigned by the department on the entity's website and the
+assigned by the department on the entity's website and the registration

-registration page used by the student to pay any monies, provide any
+page used by the student to pay any monies, provide any personal information,

-from a website as long as the student is redirected to a webpage that
+from a website if the student is redirected to a webpage that clearly

-clearly identifies the parent taught course provider and registration
+identifies the parent-taught provider and registration number offering

-number offering the course.
-This information shall be visible before
+the course.
+This information must be visible before and during the

 |Source Note: The provisions of this §84.51 adopted to be effective April 1, 2017, 42 TexReg 1400; amended to be effective March 15, 2018, 43 TexReg 1431; amended to be effective July 1, 2018, 43 TexReg 3875; amended to be effective September 1, 2020, 45 TexReg 6069; amended to be effective June 1, 2023, 48 TexReg 2702